antoniohof/masterpdoc/content/blog/2021-02-01-circa-106-apparation-occupation-odradek-kite.md

 Odradek is Vibrant Matter.

-As described by Jane Bennet in "Vibrant Matter: A political ecology of things"
+As described by Jane Bennet in "Vibrant Matter: A political ecology of things":